-It would be hard to track which employee is using what resources on the company Intranet, if there is one.
-The liabilities of employees will be limited as there won’t be many foolproof methods that would let an admin know whose carelessness caused a data breach.
-The organization may have to plan out on this at length, before they go for BYON.
+It would be hard to track which employee is using what resources on the company Intranet if there is one.
+The liabilities of employees will be limited as there won’t be any foolproof methods that would let an admin know whose carelessness caused a data breach.
+The organization may have to plan out on this at length before they go for BYON.

-These are my own views on what is BYON, what are the security issues related, and how to implement it if required.
+These are my own views on what is BYON, what are the security issues related to, and how to implement it if required.
 I do not think BYON is needed unless you want your employee to play some online game in the office.
 But that is my own view.

 I would be glad to know your views and hence, will be waiting for your comments.